 chances of receiving a more favorable ruling in your case.

-if you were the cause of the death of another.
-Drinking and driving often
+a felony if you were the cause of the death of another.
+Drinking and driving

-leads to serious injury, but in many tragic cases it can lead to death.
+often leads to serious injury, but in many tragic cases it can lead to

-If your DUI resulted in the death of another then you were likely charged
+death.
+If your DUI resulted in the death of another then you were likely

-accidents may also be considered felony DUI.
-If you left the scene of
+hit-and-run accidents may also be considered felony DUI.
+If you left the scene of the accident

-the accident you are likely facing more serious penalties then you would
+you are likely facing more serious penalties then you would have if you

 There is still hope after a DUI charge but you have to act fast.